SheelaQueen/AdminBot-TheZ/README.md

 - Ticket logs, including transcripts, are automatically saved in a dedicated `#ticket-logs` channel.

 ### 3. Ticket System
-AdminBot offers a robust ticketing system for user support:
+ZygnalBot offers a robust ticketing system for user support:
 - Button-based interaction for claiming and closing tickets.
 - Add or remove users dynamically to collaborate on resolving issues.
 - Automatic logging and transcription of ticket discussions.